Cornelius Lucas: Washington Football Team / Commanders

 On March 27, 2020, Lucas signed with the Washington Football Team.
 Lucas started at left tackle in place of an injured Geron Christian in the Week 7 win against the Dallas Cowboys.
 He started the next two games, but was forced to leave in the second half of the Week 10 game against the Lions due to an injury.
 He missed the next two games, returning in Week 13 and started at left tackle for the rest of the season.

 On December 15, 2021, Lucas was placed on the COVID-19 reserve list.
 After missing the Week 15 game against the Philadelphia Eagles, he was placed back on the active roster on December 22.

 Lucas re-signed with the team on a two-year contract on March 24, 2022.
 He was placed on the active/non-football injury list at the start of training camp in 2022; he was activated on August 15.
 In Week 5 of the 2022 season, Lucas was named as the starting right tackle in place of Sam Cosmi, who had thumb surgery, and continued to start even when Cosmi began playing again three weeks later.

 On March 19, 2024, Lucas re-signed with the Commanders to a one-year, $4 million contract.

 Cleveland Browns

 On March 12, 2025, Lucas signed a two-year, $10 million contract with the Cleveland Browns.
+On March 3, 2026, he was released.